-The equivalence of access, in general, can also have different forms of implementation:
+The equivalence of access, in general, can also have different forms of implementation, which include:

-- a.
-Equivalence of Inputs (EoI): the downstream access product retailed by the incumbent consumes exactly the same physical upstream inputs as the downstream product supplied by competitors, e.g. same tie-cables, same electronic equipment, same space exchange etc. The product development process is therefore exactly equivalent. - b.
-Equivalence of Outputs (EoO): the access products offered by the incumbent operator to alternative operators are comparable to the products it provides to its retail division in terms of functionality and price, but they may be provided by different systems and processes.
+a.
+Equivalence of Inputs (EoI): the downstream access product retailed by the incumbent consumes exactly the same physical upstream inputs as the downstream product supplied by competitors, e.g. same tie-cables, same electronic equipment, same space exchange etc. The product development process is therefore exactly equivalent as their provision in terms of functionality and price.